emqx/MQTTX/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature_Want
 about: Suggest an idea for MQTTX
-title: "[Feature] the title of Feature_Want report"
+title: '[Feature] the title of Feature_Want report'
 labels: feature
 assignees: ''
 ---

 #### Motivation